French ship Bucentaure (1803)

 At the Battle of Trafalgar, on 21 October 1805, she was commanded by Captain Jean-Jacques Magendie.
 Admiral Nelson's HMS Victory, leading the weather column of the British fleet, broke the French line just astern of Bucentaure and just ahead of Redoutable.
 Victory raked her less-protected stern and the vessel lost 197 men and 85 were wounded (including Captain Magendie); the surgeon on board was Dr. Textoris, the squadron's Chief Medical Officer.
 Admiral Villeneuve was lucky to survive, but this effectively put Bucentaure out of most of the fight.
 After three hours of fighting, she surrendered to Captain James Atcherly of the Marines from HMS Conqueror.

 Villeneuve is supposed to have asked to whom he was surrendering.
 On being told it was Captain Pellew, he replied, "There is no shame in surrendering to the gallant Sir Edward Pellew."
 When he was informed that the Conqueror's captain (Israel Pellew) was Sir Edward's brother, he said, "England is fortunate to have two such brothers."
+A prize crew of 71 was sent aboard and a tow line passed but this parted as soon as sail was set and both vessels drifted towards the shore during the night.

-In the following days, Bucentaures crew rose up against the prize crew and recaptured the ship.
-However, she was wrecked in the gale-force storm of 23 October 1805.
+On the morning of 22 October, the Conqueror re-established the tow but, close by a lee shore with the weather deteriorating, she soon decided to leave her prize.
+That evening the captured French officers were able to persuade the heavily outnumbered prize crew to surrender and the combined crews managed to set sail for nearby Cádiz.
+The Spanish pilot aboard missed the harbour entrance in the stormy dark and at 8:15 p.m. the Bucentaure hit rocks near the Santa Catalina fort.
+Efforts during the night to save the ship failed and the crew were evacuated by boat before the hull of the Bucentaure submerged on the afternoon of the 23rd.
+Her French crew mostly went aboard the Indomptable and drowned when she too sank on the night of 25/26 October.